Leprechaun Of Logic Soils Himself In Public

 The long and sorry tale of the slow decline of Dialectical Marxism (including the UK-SWP) can be found here.
 [2014: Mr G has now left the SWP along with about half its membership -- yet another 'dialectical' success story?]

 If truth is tested in practice, practice has plainly refuted dialectics.

 Add to this the fact that this 'non-elitist', Mr G, is quite happy to bad mouth me (a member of the working class), even while he prefers the mystical ideas of that arch-elitist, Hegel.

-There is more of the same, I am afraid.
+There is more of the same, I'm sorry to have to say.
 In reply to my response to his comments about Marxism 2007, he confirmed the above assessment of him (that he is an opiate-loving mystic):